NishanBhattarai327/vanilla-chess/docs/move-execution.md

-# Move Execution Process in Chess App
+# Move Execution Process in Vanilla Chess

 This document explains how chess moves are validated, executed, and processed within the application.

 ## Move Interaction Methods

-The Chess App supports two primary ways for users to make moves:
+The Vanilla Chess supports two primary ways for users to make moves:

 1. **Click-Based Selection** - Traditional two-step process of clicking a piece and then clicking a destination
 2. **Drag-and-Drop** - Direct manipulation by dragging pieces to their intended destinations